 An active or academic governmental employee who pays the annual conference or meeting registration fee will be a member of the organization.

-An active or academic governmental employee who is unable to attend the annual conference or meeting may put a request in writing to the President to maintain membership.
-The President will approve or disapprove the request.
-The President will report the approval or rejection of any membership at the first business meeting of the annual conference.
+Subject to review and approval by the President, the Membership Committee will define membership fees, fee schedules, and any available member scholarships.

 If an active or academic governmental employee does not pay a registration fee as specified under subsection (B)(1)(a), nor provides a request to maintain a membership as specified under subsection (B)(1)(b), the active or academic governmental employee may reinstate a membership by initiating the provisions under this section.